 I mentioned in previous posts that in many cultures the lines between fairies and gods are oftentimes blurred.
-Back to the example of An Dagda: in Irish lore he appears as a god of incredible power and skill, one of the chief deities in the Irish cultural pantheon, and the powerful king of fairies in Ireland.
-Macha herself is mentioned in the lore as goddess, warrior and sovereign[4], and woman of the fairy mounds.
+Back to the example of An Dagda.
+In the lore he appears as a god of incredible power and skill, one of the chief deities in the Irish cultural pantheon.
+He is also and the king of fairies in Ireland.
+Macha is mentioned as a goddess, a warrior and sovereign [4] , and a woman of the fairy mounds.
 In Norse mythology, god Freyr or Fro Ing is connected to elves.
-In Romanian fairy traditions several fairy queens and kings are actually ancient deities who have been relegated to Fairy.
-This relegation doesn’t diminish their actual power, but it changes perception about their role and how they fit along various other beliefs.
-Whether gods, fairies, or ancestors, they, the denizens of the Otherworld, receive offering in various forms today, as they always did.
+In Romanian fairy traditions several fairy queens and kings are actually ancient deities relegated to Fairy.
+This relegation doesn’t diminish their actual power but changes perception about their roles and how they fit along various other beliefs present in an otherwise Christian culture.

 Fairy is not populated with fairy queens and kings only.
-Many medicine women and men receive their knowledge from fairy allies who may or may not hold special ranks.
-Fairy familiars[5], as the name implies, are very close to their human partner.
+Many folk medicine women and men receive their knowledge from fairy allies who may or may not hold special ranks.
+Fairy familiars [5], as the name implies, are very close to their human partner.
 They provide support and impart various kinds of knowledge.
 Offerings are made to them in sign of gratitude, but also to balance the ongoing exchange of energy.

 Offering: hot drink and study time.
 Art credit Melissa Munez, 2022, pexels.com